 In the absence of more protective regulations, communities across the country are beginning to take matters in their own hands.

-Earthjustice is representing tribes and conservation and community groups across the country that are fighting for protections from crude-by-rail:
+Earthjustice represents groups across the country, fighting for protections from crude-by-rail:

 - Nationwide: Banning the Use of Hazardous Rail Cars

-- Bakersfield, CA: Challenging Alon Refinery’s Plan To Open Floodgate of Bakken Crude Into California’s Central Valley
+- Bakersfield, CA: Stopping Dangerous Oil Trains at Bakersfield Crude Terminal; Challenging Alon Refinery’s Plan To Open Floodgate of Bakken Crude Into California’s Central Valley

 - Richmond, CA: Challenging Crude-by-Rail Shipments to California's Bay Area